wxie2017/wxie2017.github.io/pages/speech/GNU_and_free_software.md

 Yes.
 It is called coral.
 So 2020 is the coral anniversary of FSF.

-Today, tens of millions of people now use GNU/Linux systems.
+Today, tens of millions of people now use GNU/Linux systems, a free operating system from GNU and free software community.
 How far can free software go?
 There are no limits.

-The ultimate goal is to provide free software to do all of the jobs computer users want to do—and thus make proprietary software a thing of the past.
+After 35 years, in many ways, free software is only just getting started, as the technological landscape endlessly shifts and new threats -- and opportunities -- emerge.
+The free software community pledge to match all the commitment, along with all of the hard work, there is plenty of joy and fun to be had along the way to the goal: a world where all software is free, forever.

 Thanks to GNU and thanks to free software.